- Mini Horse Products

 The horses listed on this site are not owned by Mini Horse Sales/Frost Hill Farm/Karen Rudolph (unless noted) but owned by caring and educated horse people looking to find the best possible match of horse & new owner.
 MHS is proud to be the agent for this spectacular group of Miniature Horses.

-If you are interested in having your horse listed on our site, please email email@example.com.
+If you are interested in having your horse listed on our site, please fill out and submit our online listing form

 MHS specializes in connecting sellers with buyers to ensure a perfect match between horse & human.

-All of the horses for sale are kept current on vaccinations, deworming, farrier trims, and dental teeth care.
 We invite your questions and do our best to honestly represent our horses.
 We are here to answer your questions now and after the sale of the horse to offer a nice transition for our horses and their new owners.
-We want our horses to be placed in caring homes and will do what we can to insure a good fit between a particular horse and their future owners.
+We want these horses to be placed in caring homes and will do what we can to insure a good fit between a particular horse and their future owners.

-The horses listed are all AMHA and/or ASPC/AMHR registered unless noted.
+The horses listed are all AMHA, AMHA/AMHR, ASPC/AMHR, or ASPC/AMHR/AMHA registered unless noted.

-The ‘good home’ factor is important to us, and if you are the perfect home, we will never be insulted by a sincere offer.
+The ‘good home’ factor is important to our sellers, and if you are the perfect home, most sellers will never be insulted by a sincere offer.
 Please feel free to contact us with questions, comments or just to "talk minis".

 Helpful Hints - Marketing Your Miniature Horse